-Politics in Theory and Practice is a political blog run by two undergraduate students that analyzes international relations and American politics.
+Politics in Theory and Practice is a political blog run by two students that analyzes international relations and American politics.
 We cover everything from current events to political science theory to abstract political philosophy.
 We started this blog on February 14, 2016, and have been posting regularly ever since.

 In designing our logo, we wanted to create something fresh that accurately defines our image and matches our blog’s mission.
 The globe symbolizes our focus on international relations and world affairs, while the red, white, and blue stripes reflect our focus on American politics (and also are a combination the main authors’ school colors).

-Sam Seitz (@samseitz3) is a student at Georgetown University’s Edmund A. Walsh School of Foreign Service studying International Politics concentrating in Security Studies and minoring in German.
+Sam Seitz (@samseitz3) is a master’s student at Georgetown University’s Edmund A. Walsh School of Foreign Service studying International Politics concentrating in Security Studies.
 Sam was previously a Roosevelt Institute Defense and Diplomacy Analyst and the Director of Nuclear Security Studies at Global Intelligence Trust.
 He currently works as a research fellow at the BMW Center for German and European Studies.
 His areas of interest broadly include alliance politics, international political economy, proliferation, and the intersection of comparative politics and international relations.

 Evan Katz is a Baldwin Scholar and honors student at the University of Georgia’s School of Public and International Affairs, majoring in Political Science and International Affairs (concentrating in International Relations and Community Studies) with certificates in Applied Politics and Global Studies.
 He’s also a staff writer for the Georgia Political Review and has worked in Georgia politics both as legislative aide for Representative Spencer Frye (D-Athens) and a communications extern in the Office of Attorney General Chris Carr.
 His interests include American politics, electoral politics, and comparative politics.

 This blog is primarily written by both Sam and Evan, but it will also feature guest contributors to keep the content fresh and provide a broader range of views and analysis.